What is the Georgia Broadband Map?

 When will the Georgia Broadband Map be completed?

-The Georgia Broadband Map is on target to be completed in June of 2020.
+The Georgia Broadband Map was published on June 30th, 2020.

 The maps can be accessed here: